finnmerlett/java-challenge/README.md

 Your task is to extend the existing functionality.
 We would like to be able to pass the asset name and find a model with the smallest available scope for the given commodity (instead of always returning the global model).

-So, for example, with the input `model search Copper Khetri`, the application should return `India emission intesity for Copper is 18.223`.
-However,fFor `model search Zinc Tara` the application should return `Global emission intensity for Zinc is 5.33` because we do not have a model with `Ireland` or `Europe` scope in the database.
+So, for example, with the input `models search Copper Khetri`, the application should return `India emission intensity for Copper is 18.223`.
+However, for `models search Zinc Tara` the application should return `Global emission intensity for Zinc is 5.33` because we do not have a model with `Ireland` or `Europe` scope in the database.

 A couple of things to keep in mind

 - you don't have to provide a complete solution though please submit any thoughts and assumptions that will help us understand how you approach the problem
-- you shouldn't spend more than 2 hours on the solution—the main objective here is for you to get familiar with the codebase so that we can discuss further improvements to it in the following technical interview
+- you shouldn't spend more than 2 hours on the solution — the main objective here is for you to get familiar with the codebase so that we can discuss further improvements to it in the following technical interview
 - while this is a toy application, it suggests the kind of problems we have to solve for in real life—your approach should be justifiable in a production context